 Chocolate Beer Demystified

 Early on, when my fellow beer geeks and I were still learning our way around the beer aisle, we stumbled upon a beer called Mackeson XXX Stout, a chocolate lover’s dream.
 Chocolate had to be added in order to have this much chocolate flavor, or did it?

-Chocolate beers have become so popular they were added as a category for the 2011 Great American Beer festival.
+Chocolate beer has become so popular that it was added as a category for the 2011 Great American Beer festival.

-Many questions come up regarding chocolate beers.
+Many questions come up regarding chocolate beer.
 Are they all brewed with actual chocolate?
 What types of chocolate are used?
 When and how are they added to the brewing process?